jonels-msft/mcp-review/README.md

 #### For WSL (Windows Subsystem for Linux)

-When using WSL, VS Code needs to execute the server inside the Linux environment:
+When using WSL, VS Code executes the server inside the Linux environment:

 ```json
 {